 - a) You must report for each issue in the Reporting Period the issue identifier.
-For example cover date, issue number - b) We will report the percentage variance of any issue's total circulation from the average circulation, where this is greater than 10%. - c) You must report additional issue circulation figures as follows: - i) For publications publishing fewer than 18 issues in a calendar year, for each issue: - The issue's identifier and its total circulation - The issue's actively purchased circulation and purchased percentage. - ii) For publications publishing 18 or more issues in a calendar year: - The number of issues distributed/made available in each month (determined as detailed in the section 'Issues to be Included). - The average of the total circulations of those issues distributed in each month - The average actively purchased circulation of those issues distributed in each month together with the average actively purchased percentage.
+For example cover date, issue number - b) We will report the percentage variance of any issue's total circulation from the average circulation, where this is greater than 10%. - c) You must report additional issue circulation figures as follows: - i) For publications publishing fewer than 18 issues in a calendar year, for each issue: - The issue's identifier and its total circulation\.
+From periods ending January 2021 this will be analysed by print and digital circulation. - The issue's actively purchased circulation and purchased percentage. - ii) For publications publishing 18 or more issues in a calendar year: - The number of issues distributed/made available in each month (determined as detailed in the section 'Issues to be Included). - The average of the total circulations\ of those issues distributed in each month.
+From periods ending January 2021 this will be analysed by print and digital circulation. - The average actively purchased circulation of those issues distributed in each month together with the average actively purchased percentage.

-Not including any adjustments for differences between estimated and actual sales for previous periods (means these breakdowns may not equate exactly to total average circulation).
+\Not including any adjustments for differences between estimated and actual sales for previous periods (means these breakdowns may not equate exactly to total average circulation).